bblette1/bblette1.github.io/_publications/plosone-2.md

 ---
-title: " Serologic surveillance of maternal Zika infection and adverse fetal outcomes in a prospective cohort in León, Nicaragua during the peak of the Zika epidemic*"
+title: " Serologic surveillance of maternal Zika infection and adverse fetal outcomes in a prospective cohort in León, Nicaragua during the peak of the Zika epidemic"
 collection: publications
 permalink: /publication/plosone-2
 date: 2020-04-10